exercism/blog/posts/exercism-io-is-now-exercism-org.md

 For the last 8 years Exercism has lived at exercism.io and we decided it was time for a change!

-If you're interested, here are a few of the reasons we made the decision.
+If you're interested, here are a few of the reasons why we made this decision.

 Primarily, we feel that the `.org` domain better represents what Exercism is.
 Most startups begin with finding whatever domain is available, and `.io` was a nice fit as it's often associated with I/O.